Making an appointment

 - Review the list of X-rays, mammograms, ultrasounds, CT scans, MRIs, PET scans, glass slides, pathology reports or other items that you were asked to hand-carry with you to your first appointment.
 If any of these is missing or if you have questions, please call the New Patient Referral Office for assistance.

 - Fill out the forms you received in your New Patient Guide.
-You may also print out a new form.

 - Decide whom you would like to list as an emergency contact and be sure you have that person's current phone number(s) and address.
 You will need to give this information to the receptionist when you check in for your first appointment.